sparkdesignsystem/spark-design-system/README.md

   `npm install --save-dev @sparkdesignsystem/spark-extras`

-* Import any of the spark-extras patterns that you need
+* Import any of the Spark-Extras patterns that you need

   `@import "node_modules/@sparkdesignsystem/spark-extras/<pattern-name>/<pattern-name>";`